B-Matt/CROmentator/README.md

 # CROmentator
-CROmentator is program that allows you to post #CRO hashtag on any textbox.
+CROmentator is program that allows you to post #CRO hashtag in any textbox.
+On Facebook or Notepad.